 There’s also the option of bi-amping, which requires at least two stereo power amplifiers (unless you have a multi-channel receiver with spare channels) and some more cables.

 The idea is that each amplifier handles certain frequencies or channels, instead of one handling it all.

 By reducing the number of drive units an amp needs to power, you make its job easier and it sounds better.

 Upgrading doesn’t necessarily mean out with the old, in with the new.
-Your amplifier may already have an upgrade path.
+Your amplifier might already have an upgrade path.